Learning Efficient Guardrails for Compliance: Evaluating Policy Compliance Detection

 \subsection{Case Study I: Prefix-Based Violation Detection}

-A natural question is whether policy violations can be anticipated from only partial information rather than full trajectories.
-To probe this, we truncate each input to the first $N$ steps ($N=1\ldots5$) and evaluate models under these prefix-based settings.
-As shown in \Cref{fig:prefix-trends-all}, performance is generally highest at $N=1$ and decreases as prefixes become longer, highlighting the inherent difficulty of violation detection under partial observations.
-Detailed numerical results are reported in \Cref{tab:prefix-results}, and more fine-grained visualization of model group trends is provided in \Cref{app:prefix-trends}.
+A natural question is whether policy violations can be anticipated from partial trajectories.
+To probe this, we truncate each input to the first $N$ steps ($N=1,\ldots,5$) and evaluate prefix-based detection.
+Unlike full-trajectory auditing in \Cref{tab:benchmark-results}, this setting requires forecasting potential violations before all actions are observed.
+Since trajectories in \benchname contain 9.3 actions on average, $N=5$ covers roughly the first half of a typical trajectory.
+As shown in \Cref{fig:prefix-trends-all}, performance is generally highest at $N=1$ and decreases with longer prefixes; detailed results are reported in \Cref{tab:prefix-results}, with additional model-group trends in Appendix~\ref{app:prefix-trends}.

 \paragraph{Scale drives robustness.} Within each family, larger models consistently maintain higher accuracy under truncation, while smaller variants degrade sharply.
 For example, Llama-4-Scout-17B-16E and Qwen3-235B remain robust even with $N=1$, whereas Llama-3.2-3B and Qwen3-8B collapse as the prefix length grows.
 Similarly, frontier models such as DeepSeek-V3.1 and Gemini-1.5-Pro outperform most open-source baselines across all prefix settings, reinforcing the advantage of scale in capturing early predictive signals.